gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

 ## Test a pull request on Home Assistant OS

-The normal App entry points at the official GHCR image.
-Pull requests validate that image without publishing it, so adding a pull-request branch as an App repository is not enough to run the branch on Home Assistant OS.
+The normal App configuration points at the official Docker Hub image.
+Pull requests validate the App image build without publishing a tag, so adding a pull-request branch as an App repository is not enough to run the branch on Home Assistant OS.

 After checking out the branch or commit to test, use the local App generator to prepare an exact Git commit without publishing an image: